-The future of job interviewing may very well be Skype or some other video interviewing software.
+The future of job interviewing may include increasingly more Skype interviews.
 If you’re a job seeker and haven’t had a Skype interview yet, chances are you’ll have one soon.

 Following are important facts and tips concerning this form of interviewing.